MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 Motivation
 ==========

 Various acoustic measures have been used over the years in the literature on sibilant fricatives (henceforth, just *sibilants*).
 Measures of the overall spectral peak and of the spectral center of gravity (the weighted mean frequency of the spectrum)--referred to as *peak* and *COG* below--both have long histories.
-More recently, it has become common to instead look for a 'main' peak (meant to correspond to the lowest resonance of the cavity anterior to the principal constriction) over a relatively narrow, pre-specified frequency range that can vary by sibilant and by speaker--this measure is sometimes referred to as F\ :subscript:`M` (Koenig et al, 2013).
+More recently, it has become common to instead look for a 'main' peak (meant to correspond to the lowest resonance of the cavity anterior to the principal constriction) over a relatively narrow, pre-specified frequency range that can vary by sibilant and by speaker--this measure is sometimes referred to as F\ :subscript:`M` :cite:p:`koenig13towards`.

 In this case study, we'll compare the three measures for tokens of the voiceless sibilants /s/ and /ʃ/ in Quebec French.

 Step 0: Preliminaries
 =====================

-For this case study, the data come from a corpus of parliamentary speech, the *ParlBleu* corpus (Lipari et al., 2024).
+For this case study, the data come from a corpus of parliamentary speech, the *ParlBleu* corpus :cite:p:`lipari24donnees`.
 We'll be using a subset of 6 speakers (3 female, 3 male), which can be downloaded `here <https://github.com/massimolipari/ParlBleu-subset>`__.
 The full corpus is `also available on GitHub by request <https://github.com/massimolipari/Corpus_ParlBleu>`__.

 To begin, we'll assume a file structure that looks like the following: